BasementKrew/revelation.io/_posts/2017-11-08-swift-frame-layout.md

 }
 ```

 Now the first thing to notice is the `layoutSubviews` method.
 This is where we will do the layout for our subviews (like our labels).
-We add all of our subviews frame layouts inside this method.
+We add all of our subviews' frame layouts inside this method.
 Here is that code:

 ```swift
 override func layoutSubviews() {